 It is a little hard to keep the trace width persistent with sharp right-angle turns.
 It should be the case, especially with narrow trails, where just a small difference makes a significant portion of the evidence.
 It’s, therefore, better to do two 45º bends.
 Also, you stand a chance of getting a lot of 90º angles marks back that are not entirely etched, leading to shorts.

-7、Consider Spots of Heat
+Building a Circuit Board– Consider Spots of Heat

-8、Always Use the Same Symbol for the Same Device
+Building a Circuit Board– Always Use the Same Symbol for the Same Device

 Before you design your schematic, you should take time to evaluate all of the identifiable electrical symbols and make sure you use the same symbols always in all your projects.

-9、Tips for Mixed-signal Circuits
+Building a Circuit Board– Tips for Mixed-signal Circuits

 Keep digital and analog grounds separate

 As for power circuits, PCB board, you need to keep the digital and analog grounds separate.
-Why this is necessary is because voltage and current spikes emitted from the digital PCB board circuits can sometimes create interference in the circuits located in the analog.
+This is necessary because voltage and current spikes emitted from the digital PCB board circuits can sometimes create interference in the circuits located in the analog.
 This can affect their performance.
 If you tie them together in the PCB, then you should bind them at the end of the supply path, preferably close to the PCB ground connection.

 Protect analog grounds from noise

 If there is any interference present in the analog ground, it’ll have similar effects as it would be in the signal lines.
-If you want a considerable ground plane to decrease its resistance, but that causes it to be more vulnerable to capacitive coupling to lines routed either beneath or above it.
+If you want a considerable ground plane to decrease its resistance, that causes it to be more vulnerable to capacitive coupling to lines routed either beneath or above it.
 With that said, the analog ground is supposed to have analog lines crossing it and also digital.
 Doing that decreases the capacitive coupling between analog and digital circuits.

-10、Make Sure Every Part Has a Unique Designator
+Building a Circuit Board– Make Sure Every Part Has a Unique Designator

-For you to improve the reliability and readability of your schematic, all the symbols in your circuit need to have their distinct designator to make every part identifiable.
+To improve the reliability and readability of your schematic, all the symbols in your circuit need to have their distinct designator to make every part identifiable.
 Every resistor is supposed to follow a consistent naming arrangement of R1, R2, R3, etc.

-11、Know the Specifications of the Manufacturer
+Building a Circuit Board– Know the Specifications of the Manufacturer